 All students will be required to pass an oral comprehensive examination as part of their degree requirements.
 Two failures on this examination will result in the student being dismissed from the program.
 At the discretion of the faculty, additional courses at the undergraduate or graduate level may be required for a student found to have inadequate preparation.
 For further information, applicants should directly contact the Program Chair, Graduate Program in Biology, University of Guam.
 COURSE REQUIREMENTS

+Required Co ourses 20

-Biometrics (4)
+BI412G Biometrics (4)

-Biological Literature and Scientific Writing (2)
+BI503 Biological Literature and Scientific Writing (2)

-Advances in Ecology (3)
+BI505 Advances in Ecology (3)

-Current Topics in Cellular Biology (3)
+BI520 Current Topics in Cellular Biology (3)

-Seminar (1) at least twice (2)
+BI691 Seminar (1) at least twice (2)

-Thesis (6)
+BI695 Thesis (6)

+least 10 hours): 10

+Selected v with the approval of advisor.

+OTAL 30 CREDIT HOURS